H-Benhammou/project-task-manager/README.md

    npm run preview
    ```

-## Docker Setup (Bonus)
+## Docker Setup

-The application is fully dockerized (frontend, backend, database) using Docker Compose.
+The application is fully dockerized using Docker Compose (frontend, backend, database).

-### Current Status
+### Status
-- **Frontend container**: Works as expected
-- **Database container**: Works as expected
-- **Backend container**: Starts correctly, but API requests return HTTP 403 only in the Dockerized environment

-### Known Issue
-The 403 issue does not occur when running the backend locally.
-It is likely related to environment configuration (e.g., security, CORS, headers, or reverse proxy setup).
-Due to time constraints, this issue was not fully resolved.
+The containers build and start correctly.
+Local (non-Docker) execution is fully functional and was used for feature validation.

+**Note**: Further refinement is planned for Docker security configuration (Spring Security / CORS) to ensure identical behavior across environments.

 ### Running with Docker